 Before using fondaparinux injection,

-- tell your doctor and pharmacist if you are allergic to fondaparinux, any other medications, or any of the ingredients in fondaparinux injection.
+- tell your doctor and pharmacist if you have had a serious allergic reaction (difficulty breathing or swallowing or swelling of the face, throat, tongue, lips, or eyes) to fondaparinux.
+Your doctor will probably tell you not to use fondaparinux.
+Also tell your doctor if you are allergic to any other medications, or any of the ingredients in fondaparinux injection.
 Ask your pharmacist for a list of the ingredients.
 Also tell your doctor and pharmacist if you are allergic to latex.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention the medications listed in the IMPORTANT WARNING section.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you are bleeding anywhere on your body or have a low number of platelets (blood clotting cells) in your blood, endocarditis (an infection in the heart), or kidney disease.
+- tell your doctor if you weigh 110 pounds (50 kg) or less, are bleeding anywhere on your body or have a low number of platelets (blood clotting cells) in your blood, endocarditis (an infection in the heart), or kidney disease.
 Your doctor will probably tell you not to use fondaparinux injection.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking fondaparinux injection.